Buying Your First Ukulele

 Here are my top picks for the best beginner ukulele:

-Kala Satin Mahogany Soprano (KA-15S) - This is my top recommendation.
+Kala Satin Mahogany Concert (KA-C) - This is my top recommendation.
 It is enjoyable to play and a great value for the money.
+You can stick with it for a long time.

 Here are some other good options in that same price range to consider:

-Flight UTS-35, Enya Nova U Mini, and Makala Soprano Satin (MK-S) also get good reviews and are economical.
+Flight TUC-35, Flight UTS-35, Enya Nova U Concert, Enya Nova U Mini, Makala Classic Concert (MK-C), and Makala Soprano Satin (MK-S) also get good reviews and are economical.

 What Ukulele Accessories Are Good to Have?